qmk/qmk_kernel_module/readme.md

     -d daemon mode, open and pass through keycodes

 `qmk_ghelper` is the gui version - `make -C helper qmk_ghelper` to build.
 Both need sudo privegdes to run.

+### Git helper

+You can run `git config --local include.path ../.gitconfig` in the main repo to have a `libqmk` alias for submodules.
+Run this from the `lib/libqmk` directory to be able to push easier with `git libqmk push`: `git config url."ssh://git@".insteadOf https://`